-Risk is defined as the combination of the likelihood of an event occurring (or not occurring, as the case may be (CIPFA).
-Risk can never be eliminated in its entirety.
-Managing risk can also identify positive opportunities which, with the appropriate level of control, may lead to service improvements.
+Risk is defined as the combination of the likelihood of an event occurring, or not occurring, as the case may be (as defined by the Chartered Institute of Public Finance and Accountancy (CIPFA)).

+Risk can never be eliminated in its entirety, of course; however, managing risk can also identify positive opportunities which, with the appropriate level of control, may lead to service improvements.
 Therefore, the measures adopted are principles of good management practice which seek to realistically control, and balance, risk and opportunity.